top of page

 Experienced auditors know the standards well and see many organisations struggling with various aspects, so they can often spot issues and maybe even suggest solutions that the organisations themselves may fail to see.

-There are ‘degrees of compliance’ (or rather conformity) with ALL laws, rules, regulations and standards ... but not as far as the laws, rules, regs and standards themselves, and perhaps the authorities normally behind them, are concerned.
-ISO/IEC 27001 for instance is worded as if organisations absolutely must without any dispute or doubt fully comply with all the mandatory requirements concerning the management system.
-The intention was to leave no wiggle-room, no subjectivity.
+There are ‘degrees of compliance’ (or conformity) with ALL laws, rules, regulations and standards ... but not as far as the laws, rules, regs and standards themselves, and perhaps the authorities normally behind them, are concerned.
+ISO/IEC 27001 for instance is worded as if organisations absolutely must fully satisfy all the mandatory requirements for the management system.
+The intention was to leave no wiggle-room, no subjectivity, no doubt about it.

 It is natural to focus on whichever aspects of the standard are most challenging.
 The auditors may probe more deeply into those same areas if there are concerns, but occasionally organisations are tripped up by things that seem relatively straightforward: this is where the auditors’ independence, competence and empathy come into play.